edenai/edenai-apis/README.md

 ### Asynchronous features

-If you're need to use features like _speech to text_, _object extraction_ from videos, etc. Then you will need to use asynchrounous operations.
-This means that will first make a call to launch an asynchrounous job, it will return a job ID allowing you to make other calls to get the job status or response if the job is finished
+If you need to use features like _speech to text_, _object extraction_ from videos, etc. Then you will have to use asynchrounous operations.
+This means that you will first make a call to launch an asynchrounous job, it will then return a job ID allowing you to make other calls to get the job status or response if the job is finished

 ```python
 from edenai_apis import Audio